 Tattoos hurt, but some areas hurt more than others.
 However, if you are very susceptible to pain, there are several areas of the body that are large but still known to be less painful due to muscle and skin sensation.
 If you aren't stuck on a specific area for your newest ink, consider one of these less painful places for your ink.

-Most people who get a shoulder tattoo will tell you it didn't hurt at all.
-As it happens, shoulders have less pain receptors than other areas of the body.
-Therefore, there aren't as many nerve endings in the skin to signal to your brain that a needle is repeatedly jabbing you.
+Most people who get a shoulder tattoo will tell you it hurt very little.
+As it happens, pain receptors aren't evenly distributed along the skin.
+So, areas like the shoulders hurt less.
 In addition, the shoulder has a lot of cushion for the artwork, which means a needle isn't vibrating against the bone.

-The forearm is another area that offers a low pain option and works well for first-timers.
+The forearm is another area that offers a low pain option and works well for people getting their first tattoo.
 If you grab your forearm, you can probably understand why.
 This area of the body has a lot of flesh and muscle covering the bone.
-Like the bicep, this helps to absorb some of the more unpleasant side effects of gun tats, like vibration.
+Like the bicep, this helps to absorb some of the more unpleasant side effects of tats, like vibration.

 The large muscle in this area makes it great for inking with only mild irritation.
-Additionally, this is a huge area so any work done here can be expansive.
-The only real down fall with this area is that it is close to some of the most painful areas, like the knee and groin area.
+Additionally, this is a huge area, so any work done here can be expansive.
+The only real downfall with this area is that it is close to some of the most painful areas, like the knee and groin area.

-The calf is a highly visible area for getting colorful designs, especially for women.
+The calf is a highly visible area for getting colorful designs.
 The thick calf muscle also works as a buffer for tattoo work.
 While the shin bone can be irritating because of the lack of muscle, the pain of this area is duller than in other areas.

 Additionally, your personal pain tolerance comes into play.
-While it might seem like having more body fat would make a tattoo less painful, this isn't always the case.
-The pain receptors for the skin will still come into play so even an area with more fat might still be painful.
-Therefore, it really is all relative.
+While it might seem like having more body fat would make a tattoo less painful, this isn't the case.
+The pain receptors for the skin come into play, so even an area with more body fat might be painful.
+The pain of tattooing is an individual experience for everyone.